mslaugh/Property-Inspection-Code-Sample/README.md

 **Grant Licenses**

 Next, you must grant licenses to the Active Directory User Accounts.
+This must be done manually because currently no APIs exist to automate this process.

 1. Open the O365 admin app.
 2. Expand the **USERS** menu and select **Active Users**.